Your constituents are moving the conversation to social media… are you ready?

 Messaging is becoming an important channel for constituents to engage with organizations

 Somewhere along the way, your constituents started using messaging as a channel for researching and communicating with and even receiving services from organizations.
 Facebook reports that 64% of people would rather message than call a business.
 Additionally, according to Hootsuite, customers reported a higher level of satisfaction with customer service delivered via messaging than by email or over the phone.
-Over 85% of customers reported being satisfied with service on messaging channels.

 Again, this represents both an opportunity and a risk for communication and service delivery managers in government.
 While messaging platforms offer another channel for both communication and customer care, constituents’ expectations, bolstered by experience, are that they will get a quick response to their posts.
 Some companies are working to meet this challenge and opportunity.
 In 2020, Gartner reported that 59% of brands respond to user Tweets within 15 minutes.
 We expect that since then, the response times have improved even more.